dessn/Pippin/README.md

     MODE: predict
     OPTS:
       MODEL: SNIRF_TRAIN
-      FITOPT: some_label  # Optional to fit using a FITOPT.
-Should match the label in square brackets.
+      FITOPT: some_label  # Optional FITOPT to use.
+Match the label.
 Defaults to no FITOPT
-      FEATURES: x1 c zHD x1ERR cERR PKMJDERR  # List of columns to use.
+      FEATURES: x1 c zHD x1ERR cERR PKMJDERR  # Columns to use.
 Defaults are shown.
 Check FITRES for options.
 ```

 #### Nearest Neighbour Classifier